biteval/xagent/README.md

 # XAgent

-XAgent is an AI Agent library makes it easy to create single or multi AI agents with multi LLMs based on Anthropic's MCP protocol, and aims to provide a free and open source AI agent that can handle complex online tasks to all people around the world, adding value to their lives.
+XAgent is an AI Agent library simplifies the creation of single or multi AI agents with multi LLMs based on Anthropic's MCP protocol, and aims to provide a free and open source AI agent that can handle complex online tasks to all people around the world, adding value to their lives.

 # Architecture